hardbyte/rpython-post/readme.md

 ```

 A token has to keep some other information as well – keeping track of the `location` and
 `length` of the token will be helpful for error reporting.
-The NUMBER Token clearly needs
+The `NUMBER` token clearly needs
 some data about the value it is representing: we could include a copy of the source lexeme
 (e.g. the string `2.0`), or parse the value and store that, or – what we will do in this
 blog – use the `location` and `length` information as pointers into the original source